Updated April 12, 2026

 What The Root Should Be Doing By Weeks 4 To 8

-Illinois notes that beets can reach about 1 1/2 inches in diameter in roughly 60 days and then enlarge quickly with adequate moisture and space.
+Beets can reach about 1 1/2 inches in diameter in roughly 60 days, then enlarge quickly with adequate moisture and space.
 In the bed, healthy root swelling looks like a widening shoulder at the soil line, a smoother rounded profile at the crown, and roots that sample at usable size instead of staying marble-small.
 Size should start catching up to leaf mass now, not just later at harvest.

 What Timing Drift Means

 The crop usually tells you what went wrong.
 Many leaves and tiny roots usually mean thinning was late or spacing stayed too tight, often because multigerm seed clusters were not separated in time.
 Mixed shoulder sizes across the same row often trace back to uneven early emergence or uneven thinning.
-Irregular moisture leads to uneven growth, and Illinois notes that beets larger than about 3 inches often become tough and fibrous.
-Maryland also stresses uniform moisture for best performance, which is why simple soil moisture monitoring matters more here than another guess at feeding.
+Irregular moisture leads to uneven growth, and beets larger than about 3 inches often become tough and fibrous.
+Uniform moisture supports better root quality, which is why simple soil moisture monitoring matters more here than another guess at feeding.

 Compared with the much faster radish growth stages, beets spend more time building leaf area before the root really declares itself.
 That longer handoff period is why impatience and crowding cost more with beets than with very short-season root crops.